-For this measure, the OEB establishes baseline targets based on the average of the distributor's performance for the period 2010 - 2014 (the baseline period is updated every 5 years).
-Entegrus' 2018 result of 1.89 is above the target of 1.16.
-This result is due to significant storm activity, as well as enhancements to Entegrus' outage reporting systems.
+For this measure, the OEB establishes baseline targets based on the average of the distributor's performance for the period 2011 - 2015 (the baseline period is updated every 5 years).
+Entegrus' 2019 result of 1.73 is relatively consistent with the prior two year and is above the target of 1.16.
+This trend is a result of enhancements to Entegrus' outage reporting systems and aging infrastructure.

 Entegrus continues to view reliability of electricity service as a high priority.
-As further discussed below, Entegrus continued to make substantial progress on its Distribution System Plan ("DSP") implementation in 2018, as well as the design of a new combined and comprehensive DSP for 2021.
+As further discussed below, Entegrus continued to make substantial progress on its Distribution System Plan ("DSP") implementation in 2019, as well as the design of a new combined and comprehensive DSP for 2021.